 Adopter with no dog

 With sales well over 5,000, A Sound Beginning has been a true success to both owners and adopted dogs.
-The book has lead to classes which can be on-line or in-home.
+The book has led to classes that can be online or in-home.
 Pilot class offerings are available to veterinarian clinics and dog shelters.
 The program has spread from Australia to Spain.

 Currently, pilot and instructor classes are going on now at the Humane Society of Indiana.
 There are also ongoing classes in the Chicagoland area.
 Books are available to dog shelters nationwide at a discount.